Sparse Graph Learning with Spectrum Prior for Deep Graph Convolutional Networks: Experiments

+For node classification, we used \texttt{Cornell}, \texttt{Texas}, and \texttt{Wisconsin} datasets, which are from the \texttt{WebKB} dataset \cite{pei2020geom}.
+These dataset are web networks, where nodes and edges represent web pages and hyperlinks, respectively.
+The feature of each node is the bag-of-words representation of the corresponding page.
+We followed the experimental setting in \cite{pei2020geom} for node classification. $\bar{\C}$ was the inverse of the graph Laplacian constructed using node feature similarity.
+In particular, we constructed K-NN graph ($K=10$), with edge weights computed as $w_{ij}=\exp (-\| \f_i - \f_j\|^2/2\gamma)$ ($\gamma=5$), where $\f_i$ is the feature for node $i$.

-For graph learning, we computed the empirical covariance matrix $\bar{\C}$ with all the observations in the training data, and used the mean signal in the training data as the first eigenvector of Laplacian $\L$ (last eigenvector $\u$ of computed covariance $\C$).
-Sparsity parameter $\rho$ in \eqref{eq:glasso} was set to $10^{-4}$.
-The GCN training was implemented in Pytorch and was optimized by Adam \cite{kingma2014adam}.
-Our GCN model was consisted of $L$ GCN blocks ($L = [1, 9]$) and two linear layers.
-Each GCN block contained a graph convolutional layer, a BatchNorm layer and an activation layer (leaky ReLU).
+For graph learning, sparsity parameter $\rho$ in \eqref{eq:obj} was set to $10^{-4}$.
+For normalization of $\L$, $\mu_{\textrm{max}}=11$ for \texttt{METR-LA} and $\mu_{\textrm{max}}=1$ for \texttt{Web-KB}.
+GCN training was implemented in PyTorch and optimized by Adam \cite{kingma2014adam} with initial learning rate set to $0.01$ and weight decay set to $5e-5$.
+Our GCN model was consisted of $L$ GCN blocks ($L = [1, 10]$) and two linear layers.